UCSF Sun Safety Program 2022

 Summer is coming.
 Learn how to keep your skin healthy and happy while you enjoy the great outdoors.

-Thanks to our generous donors and partners, UCSF is proud to announce the expansion of our Sun Safety Program for 2021.
+Thanks to our generous donors and partners, UCSF is proud to announce the return of our Sun Safety Program for 2022.

-UCSF Touchless Sunscreen Dispensers will now be available to visitors at, Zoo Knoxville, https://www.zooknoxville.org/ and Knoxville Area Transit (KAT) https://www.katbus.com/ downtown transfer point and World’s Fair Park https://www.worldsfairpark.org/
+Our UCSF Touchless Sunscreen Dispensers will now serve visitors at our office as well as, Zoo Knoxville, https://www.zooknoxville.org/ and Knoxville Area Transit (KAT) https://www.katbus.com/ downtown transfer point, New Harvest Park, Love’s Creek, Caswell Park, Tyson Park, Victor Ashe Park and World’s Fair Park https://www.worldsfairpark.org/

 It is important to note that people of color experience sunburn and are susceptible to melanoma (skin cancer).
 The sun’s damaging rays do not discriminate.